Tree Tuesday: Fairy’s Staircase

 Love it!
 I was out taking pictures of black birds the other day near a huge patch of shamrocks that looked like an elemental’s garden but this is even better!

 Ah, how PERFECT!!
 I don’t know… I see such things everywhere.
 I tried to crawl into a swamp recently to shoot a fairy ring of shamrock, it was just sublime.
-Unfortunately I couldn’t…quite…reach it.
+Unfortunately I couldn’t…quite…reach it. π Not enough to get a good shot of it, anyways.

 I love your title on this one..especially after talking about Ida Outhwaite..so it would be easy to visualize one of her fairy drawings with this idea!!

-Isn’t it perfect timing?
+Isn’t it perfect timing? π

 This scene really WOULD fit in with her work… Sigh.
 Visions of those traditional artists floating in my head.
 They really had such fantastic imaginations, and a true love and respect of the natural kingdom.